pranav03singh/project-mediawiki/README.md

 ## Development of Helm Charts for deployment on AKS cluster.

-Helm charts are used to make the Mediawiki Application images and configuration reusable, therefore the Kubernetes Manifest file for deployment and service were bundled as [Mediawiki application helm charts](/helm/mediawiki/).
-On the other hand, the Kubernetes Manifest file for deployment, service, configmap and persistent volume were bundled as [Mediawiki-db helm charts](/helm/mediawiki-db/).
+Helm charts are used to make the Mediawiki application images and configuration reusable, therefore the Kubernetes manifest file for deployment and service were bundled as [Mediawiki application helm charts](/helm/mediawiki/).
+On the other hand, the Kubernetes manifest file for deployment, service, configmap and persistent volume were bundled as [Mediawiki-db helm charts](/helm/mediawiki-db/).

 ## Deployment and configuration of the Mediawiki Application